PeterPlucinski/peterplucinski.github.io/_posts/2018-02-17-setting-up-jwt-authentication-with-laravel-and-vue-part-2.md

 })
 ```

-Our store will allow us to login, logout and keep track of whether the user is logged in even if the user refreshed the page.
-One important point here is that I'm storing the JSON web token inside browser local storage.
+Our store will allow us to login and logout our user as well as keep track of whether the user is logged in even if the page is refresehd.

+One important point here is that the token is stored in browser local storage.
 The other option would be to use a cookie for this.
-There are pros and cons to both approaches and you may want to consider the implications of each before using this code in a production app.
+There are pros and cons to both approaches and you may want to consider their implications before using this code in a production application.

-The `isLoggendIn` property will get its initial value based on whether we have a token saved in local storage.
-This is so that when a user refreshes the page they can still remain logged in.
+The `isLoggendIn` property will get its initial value based on whether we have a token stored in local storage.
+This is so that when a user refreshes the page they will still remain logged in.
 The `!!` (not, not) operator simply coerces the call to `getItem()` to a Boolean.

 ## Login component